Lonestar: 199798: Crazy Nights and departure of John Rich

 Lonestar's sixth chart single was "Come Cryin' to Me", which Rich and Wilson co-wrote with "No News" co-writer Mark D. Sanders.
-The song became the band's second No. 1 single in August 1997, two months after the release of its corresponding album, Crazy Nights.
+The song became the band's second number-one single in August 1997, two months after the release of its corresponding album, Crazy Nights.
 As with Lonestar, it was produced by Wilson and Cook.
 The next single, "You Walked In", was co-written by rock producer and songwriter Robert John "Mutt" Lange.
 It peaked at number 12 on the country charts and became the band's first entry on the Billboard Hot 100, peaking at number 93.
 "Say When" and "Everything's Changed" followed it, with respective peaks at thirteen and two on the country music charts in 1998.
 The latter also went to number 95 on the Hot 100.
 Boone and Paul Nelson co-wrote both of these songs, collaborating with Rich on the former and McDonald on the latter.
 Also included on the album was a cover of Pure Prairie League's "Amie".
 Thom Owens gave the album a mixed review, saying that "Come Cryin' to Me" and the "Amie" cover were "solid", but criticizing the rest as "slick and bland".

 Shortly after the release of "Everything's Changed", Rich left the band, as they and their advisors felt that having two lead singers would be confusing to fans.
 Late in 1998, Keith Harling charted with "Coming Back for You", a song which Rich co-wrote with Wilson.
 Rich later charted two solo singles for BNA between 2000 and 2001, and recorded an album for the label titled Underneath the Same Moon, although it was not released at the time.
 In 2003, Rich began recording with Big Kenny as the duo Big & Rich, in addition to serving as a songwriter and producer for other country artists.